anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/K8/lesson7_Monitoring_Logging.md

-# Chapter 7: Monitoring, Logging & Debugging 🩺📊
+# Monitoring, Logging & Debugging 🩺📊

 Kubernetes provides powerful observability tools to monitor, log, and debug workloads.
 These insights are essential for keeping applications healthy and performant.